You might be aware that some internet services are dedicated and some involve shared access. So what exactly do these terms mean?

 If your business is reliant upon the internet, a dedicated connection is the best solution.
 A dedicated service provided through fixed wireless or fiber tends to be more expensive than shared cable or DSL, but the benefits experienced in speed, reliability and consistency far outweigh this cost.

 One Ring Networks’ dedicated internet services provide consistency, reliability and uptime as standard with all SLAs.
+Now, businesses across California, Georgia, Texas, Maryland and Arizona can enjoy high-speed connectivity as a result.
 To learn more about how we can support your goals and keep your business connected, please contact our team today at 404-303-9900 or email firstname.lastname@example.org.